 After seven years, those who had had a homocysteine score above 14 mcmol/l had an 82 per cent increased risk of total stroke, compared to those with less than 9.2.
 If your level is slightly raised (5 points higher than normal) you’ll increase your risk of a heart attack by 42 per cent, of deep vein thrombosis by 60 per cent and of a stroke by 65 per cent, according to a meta-analysis of 92 studies in the British Medical Journal.
 ‘These results provide strong evidence that the association between homocysteine and cardiovascular disease is causal,’ said the lead author David Wald, Clinical Research Fellow in Cardiology at the Wolfson Institute of Preventive Medicine at Barts in London.
 In another study published in the British Medical Journal, the best predictor by far was homocysteine: a level above 13mcmol/l predicted no fewer than two-thirds of all deaths five years on.

 Another finds that having a homocysteine above 15mcmol/l more than doubles your risk or both cardiovascular disease, having or dying from a cardiovascular event.
-Wald, who has criticised this recent analysis, also argues that the "appropriate analysis" to perform would be to combine the published data from the 86 studies and the new data used in this study from the 19 unpublished studies, "not present them separately and then ignore the published ones."
-He says "A combined analysis, not presented by the authors, supports a causal association that is consistent with previously published estimates, with about a 10% increased risk of heart disease rather than the 15% reported."
+Wald, who has criticised this recent analysis, also argues that the “appropriate analysis” to perform would be to combine the published data from the 86 studies and the new data used in this study from the 19 unpublished studies, “not present them separately and then ignore the published ones.”
+He says “A combined analysis, not presented by the authors, supports a causal association that is consistent with previously published estimates, with about a 10% increased risk of heart disease rather than the 15% reported.”
 Don’t throw the baby out with the bathwater.
 Homocysteine is still a predictor of heart disease, and important to lower if it is high.
 In this context ‘high’ might be somewhere between 13 and 15mcmol/l.
-With an average homocysteine level in the UK of around 11mcmol/l that’s a lot of people at risk who could be helped by supplementing much higher than RDA amounts of B6, B12 and folic acid.
+With an average homocysteine level in the UK of around 11mcmol/l that’s a lot of people at risk who could be helped by supplementing much higher than RDA amounts of B6, B12 and What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising….
 (To test and lower your homocysteine with a nutritional strategy read my Special Report.

 It is a shame that these authors don’t make this point in their fervour to dismiss homocysteine as a potential contributor to heart disease risk.
 This kind of biased reporting discourages doctors from screening for this important and neglected risk factor.